 The Remuneration Committee was established with specific written terms of reference which deal clearly with its authority and duties.
 The terms of reference followed the requirement of Code Provision B.1.2.
-During the period from 1 April 2012 to 27 November 2012, the Remuneration Committee comprised three independent non-executive Directors, namely, (i) Mr. Tam Kam Biu, William; (ii) Mr. Zhou Jing and (iii) Mr. Yang Guocai, with Mr. Tam Kam Biu, William as the chairman of the Remuneration Committee.
-Following the resignation of Mr. Zhou Jing and Mr. Yang Guocai and the appointment of Mr. Meng Xianglin and Mr. Dong Guangwu as independent non-executive Directors, namely, (i) Mr. Tam Kam Biu, William; (ii) Mr. Tam Kam Biu, William; (iii) Mr. Meng Xianglin; and (iii) Mr. Dong Guangwu, with Mr. Tam Kam Biu, William as the chairman of the Remuneration Committee.
+During the year ended 31 March 2014, the Remuneration Committee comprised three independent non-executive Directors, namely, (i) Mr. Tam Kam Biu, William; (ii) Mr. Meng Xianglin; and (iii) Mr. Dong Guangwu, with Mr. Tam Kam Biu, William as the chairman of the Remuneration Committee.